 A vast country like India with a pluralistic culture has to have a federal system.
 If it wants to pursue a democratic polity.
-When regional passions were on raise, attacks were carried out against people from other states many expressed feel that Indian nation might collapse under the weight of regionalism.
+When regional passions were on raise, attacks were carried out against people from other states many expressed feeling that Indian nation might collapse under the weight of regionalism.
 A demand was voiced to scrap the linguistic states and switch on to unitary state.
 Although it was a minority view the strong sentiment behind such view could be discerned.
-But it has been proved regional doubt that the federal structure has infact the self national tendencies.
-Today all regional parties have realized that they can set their share of political power though present arrangement of federal system.
-The demand is separate independent states i.e. no longer heard.
+But it has been proved that the federal structure has infact stemmed the self national tendencies.
+Today all regional parties have realized that they can get their share of political power through present arrangement of federal system.
+The demand of separate independent states is no longer heard.
 Even the D.M.K. which once galmoured for separate Tamil State had given up that demand.
-The Dravidian parties are fighting for effective implementation of constitutional provisions the states powers assurances on non imposition of Hindu greater financial assistance from centre and so on.
+The Dravidian parties are fighting for effective implementation of constitutional provisions the states powers assurances on non imposition of Hindi, greater financial assistance from centre and so on.
 They are working within the constitutional set up.
 This itself is a victory to Indian Democratic system.
-The India tried to curb the linguistics and regional desires by force and imposed on unitary system.
-There would have been vulcanisation and disintegration of the Indian nation.
-We have the example of Bangladesh emerging from estimate East Pakistan due to rigid policies of curbing linguistic aspirations of people by military rulers and west Pakistan.
+India tried to curb the linguistic and regional desires by force and imposed unitary system.
+There would have been balkanisation and disintegration of the Indian nation.
+We have the example of Bangladesh emerging from estimate East Pakistan due to rigid policies of curbing linguistic aspirations of people by military rulers and West Pakistan.
 India has been presenting its domestic set up and pluralistic nature in that endeavour federalism has played a crucial role.

-Indian federalism is unique to understand its working different approaches are needed.
+Indian federalism is unique.
+To understand its working, different approaches are needed.
 Each approach has its limitations.
-A combination of historical, institutional, normative and systems trendy approach may be needed to have a graspe of the state governments as they are functioning under their structure.
+A combination of historical, institutional, normative and systems approach may be needed to have a graspe of the state governments as they are functioning under their structure.

-Though federalism has been functioning reasonably well, the problem are plenty.
-The growth of regionalism animosity towards other regions imbalance in economic development inter state hotel disputes, hotel problems plague the nations.
+Though federalism has been functioning reasonably well, the problems are plenty.
+The growth of regionalism, animosity towards other regions, imbalance in economic development, inter state disputes, plague the nation.
 What is required is to strengthen the existing institutions to faithfully implement constitutional provisions and create an awareness among cities that what India wants is unity not uniformity.
-Unity in diversities is our national motto and federalism strengthen it.
+Unity in diversities is our national motto and federalism strengthens it.